bloomberg/amqpprox/README.md

 ## Getting Started
 ### Quick Start

-After [Building](#building) & assuming you have a RabbitMQ broker already running on `localhost` port `5672`, to first see amqpprox running you can run it in a most simple proxying
+This guide assumes you have amqpprox [building](#building), and a RabbitMQ broker running on `locahost:5672`.

-mode:
+`amqpprox` can be started with a few command line arguments to start in a simple one mapping mode:

 ```
 $ amqpprox --consoleVerbosity 5 --destinationDNS localhost --destinationPort 5672 --listenPort 5673